OmBhosale777/PROJECT_DASHBOARD/README.md

 2. Objectives
 The project aimed to:
 1. Dashboard Creation: Design a user-friendly, interactive dashboard with KPIs, dynamic filters, and visualizations to enable granular data exploration.

-2. Data Analysis: Provide insights into sales trends, revenue patterns, and market performance.
+3. Data Analysis: Provide insights into sales trends, revenue patterns, and market performance.

-3. Sales Forecasting: Leverage historical data to predict sales for the next 15 days.
+5. Sales Forecasting: Leverage historical data to predict sales for the next 15 days

-4. Actionable Insights: Deliver recommendations to enhance growth, efficiency, and customer satisfaction.
+7. Actionable Insights: Deliver recommendations to enhance growth, efficiency, and customer satisfaction.
 ________________________________________
 3. Methodology
 3.1 Data Collection and Integration
 •	Sources: E-commerce and supermarket sales data.

 •	ETL Operations:
 o	Extracted data from multiple sources. o	Transformed and cleaned data to handle missing values, normalize currencies, and ensure consistency. o	Loaded the refined dataset into Power BI for analysis.

 3.2 Data Analysis
 •	KPIs Identified: Revenue, sales quantity, average order value, and profit margins.
 •	Visualization: Utilized Power BI to create bar charts, line charts, and interactive filters for detailed insights.